 From the virtual lobby, attendees will be able to visit program booths, and if interested, they will be able to be considered directly from the virtual fair to the jobs listed.

 Candidates will also be able to have one-on-one chats with hiring managers and human resource professionals regarding the available opportunities.
-Depending on the volume of people who register the day of the event, NNSA personnel may need to follow-up to schedule interviews.
+Depending on the volume of people who register the day of the event, NNSA personnel and their contractor partners may need to follow-up to schedule interviews.

 No, registering for our event means that sign in will be expedited for you on the day of the event.

 The Nuclear Security Enterprise is made up of the National Nuclear Security Administration (NNSA) and its labs, plants, and sites.

 NNSA is responsible for enhancing national security through the military application of nuclear science.
 It maintains and enhances the safety, security, and effectiveness of our Nation’s nuclear weapons stockpile; reduces global danger from weapons of mass destruction; provides the U.S. Navy with safe and effective nuclear propulsion; and responds to nuclear and radiological emergencies in the United States and abroad.

-Hiring managers will be on-site at the job fair to conduct interviews and extend job offers for positions in the following career fields:
+Hiring managers will be on-site at the job fair to conduct interviews and extend job offers for positions in the following federal positions:

 - General Engineer